shinobi5/rusty/README.md

 # :smiling_imp: Learning Rust

-Resources, notes and code related to learning the rust programming language
+Resources, notes and code related to learning the Rust programming language

 ### Books and References